 Daikon Radish Hung Out to Dry Mark the Beginning of the TAKUAN making season

-Though it was still only mid-afternoon, the sun was already starting to set behind the mountains of central Ibaraki, and the perfectly clear winter skies ( so typical of that season, in Japan), started to pinken near the horizon.
+Though it was still only mid-afternoon, the sun was already starting to set behind the mountains of central Ibaraki, and the perfectly clear winter skies ( so typical of winter on the Pacific side of Japan), started to pinken near the horizon.